CyclotomicFields/cyclotomic/README.md

 * Sparse representations:
-  - Using the Zumbroich basis (GAP-inspired) and hash maps of exponents to coefficients
+  - Using the Zumbroich basis (GAP-inspired) and hash maps of exponents (64 bit ihts) to coefficients
+  - The same as the above, but with arbitrary integer exponents - this is for very large degree fields.

+* Dense representations:
+  - Vector of coefficients and Zumbroich basis (the same as GAP, unpacked)
+  - Vector of coefficients with

+## Performance

+The sparse representation perform better than the dense representations when the elements are sparse.
+Still acceptable even for non-sparse elements.

+TODO: some graphs to show this

 ## TODO

+* Dense representations:
+  - Dense polynomials with computation modulo the cyclotomic polynomial

 * Get rid of all the copy and paste, make some abstractions that actually make sense.

 * C FFI interface for calling our Rust code from other languages

-* Sparse representations:
-  - Arbitrary integer exponents and efficient multi-level hashing, cached factorisations etc. This is for very large degree fields.
-  - Vector of pairs of exponents and coefficients (sorted with a heap?)
-  - Hash map of exponents to coefficients using structure constant multiplication

-* Dense representations:
-  - Vector of coefficients and Zumbroich basis (the same as GAP, unpacked)
-  - Vector of coefficients and explicit polynomial division

 * Explicit construction as field of fractions of ring of integers.
 Trivial inversion, good when you're only multiplying?